bdemir97/bugi_binance_bot/README.md

 3. Run `pip install -r requirements.txt`.
 4. Run `python main.py`.

-This will run an example bot on trading Bitcoin and Ethereum.
+This will run an example bot on trading cryptocurrencies.

 ## Config